angarsky/diveintopython/learn/date/datetime.md

 ## Python String to Datetime Conversion

 You can use the `datetime` module in Python to convert a string to a datetime object in Python.
-Here's an example:
+Here's an example of string to time conversion:

 ```python
 from datetime import datetime